Decline of Christianity in the Western world: Germany

 In 2024, it was estimated that about 48% of the German population were Christians.
 About 45% were members of the two large Christian churches.
 Attendance and membership in both Catholic and Protestant churches in Germany have been declining for several decades.
 In 2021, for the first time, fewer than half of German citizens belonged to the two larger churches.

+As of 2026, the percentage of people who identify as non religious stands at 48.1%.
+From year 2024 onwards, the non religious cohort has outnumbered the combined numbers of both the catholic and protestant churches.
+Eastern parts of Germany are much less religious than western parts due to the legacy of imposed state atheism in East Germany.

 Hungary

 According to some sources, Christianity is declining in Hungary.
-Between 1992 and 2022, Christianity declined from 92.9% to 42.5%(Catholicism from 67.8% to 29.2%).
+Between 1992 and 2022, Christianity declined from 92.9% to 42.5% (Catholicism from 67.8% to 29.2%).
 In 2022, only 35.5% of people with age group 30-39 identified as Christians, the number further dropping to 32.8% of people with age group 20–29.
 Among Catholics, only 12% regularly attend church.
 On the other hand, a series of surveys conducted by Pew Research Center in 2018 found that the share of Christians has remained fairly stable in Hungary (75% who say they were raised Christian versus 76% who say they are Christian now).